terra-ops/terra-app/docs/workflow.md

 The user running terra commands should also be able to run `drush`.

-### `terra app:add`
+### `terra project:add`

-This command writes your "apps" (a website's source code) to the terra config file at `~/.terra/terra`.
+This command writes your "projects" (a website's source code) to the terra config file at `~/.terra/terra`.

 The first time it runs it will save some global config parameters there as well, like your default host.

 Nothing else is done at this point.
-You must create an environment to run your app.
+You must create an environment to run your project.

 ### `terra environment:add`

 This command does a few things:

-1. Clones the app repo into the chosen path.
-Defaults to `~/Apps/$APP/$ENVIRONMENT`.
+1. Clones the project repo into the chosen path.
+Defaults to `~/Projects/$PROJECT/$ENVIRONMENT`.
 2. Loads up a `.terra.yml` file if there is one.
 If there are "build" hooks, it runs those.
 You cannot use an $alias because the site hasn't been built yet, but you can run things like `drush make` or `composer install`
-3. Generates a `docker-compose.yml` file based on information from terra and the apps '.terra.yml' file, for example:
+3. Generates a `docker-compose.yml` file based on information from terra and the projects '.terra.yml' file, for example:
   - uses `document_root` from .terra.yml to construct the path to the web
   - uses 'docker_compose' to specifiy additions or modifications to the generated docker-compose file.
-4. Creates a `docker-compose.yml` file in `~/.terra/environments/$APP/$APP_$ENVIRONMENT/`
+4. Creates a `docker-compose.yml` file in `~/.terra/environments/$PROJECT/$PROJECT_$ENVIRONMENT/`
-   The reason for the repeat of $APP is that `docker-compose` uses the folder name to name the created containers.
+   The reason for the repeat of $PROJECT is that `docker-compose` uses the folder name to name the created containers.

    The `docker-compose.yml` is currently generated with PHP in `EnvironmentFactory::getDockerComposeArray()`.
 This is currently hard coded to use the `terra` docker containers (https://registry.hub.docker.com/u/terra/drupal/), but the plan is to make pluggable "DockerStack" classes that change the docker-compose arrangement.